History of telephone numbers in the United Kingdom: Subscriber numbers

-From the introduction of the telephone to the early 1990s, telephone numbers in most of the United Kingdom were usually shown with a written exchange name followed by the subscriber number, e.g. 'Mallaig 10' or 'Aberdeen 43342'.
+From the introduction of the telephone in the late 1870s, to the early 1990s, telephone numbers in most of the United Kingdom were usually shown with a written exchange name followed by the subscriber number, e.g. 'Mallaig 10' or 'Aberdeen 43342'.
 This allowed calls to be placed initially through the operator and later by using local or national dialling codes.
 Exchange names were usually closely tied to the physical location of telephone exchanges, being either the name of a city, town or village or district.

 The length of early telephone numbers depended on the number of subscribers attached to a particular exchange: if there were fewer than 10 subscribers, a single digit sufficed.
-One single-digit number survived in Scotland until 1990.
+One single-digit number survived in Rèinigeadal, Scotland until 1990.
 Two-digit numbers were sufficient on small exchanges with fewer than 100 subscribers, while exchanges with a few hundred lines used three-digit subscriber numbers, e.g. 200–499.
 Larger exchanges which covered thousands of lines used four-digit subscriber numbers, e.g. 2000–5999, or five-digit subscriber numbers, e.g. 20000–49999.

 As demand for telephones grew, more telephone numbers were required.
 This would often see an exchange with existing three-digit numbers open one or more new ranges with four-digit local numbers (e.g. 5000-6999), and exchanges with existing four-digit numbers open one or more new ranges with five-digit local numbers (e.g. 60000–69999).
 This piecemeal approach lasted until the 1980s when a shortage of numbers resulted in an overhaul of dialling codes and subscriber numbers.

 As of 2020, 52 exchanges still have five-digit subscriber numbers of which a dozen places also have unusually long STD codes.
 One area with a long STD code retains four-digit local numbering (see Telephone Numbers in the United Kingdom for examples).